mesosphere/dcos-docs-site/pages/services/hdfs/2.5.0-2.6.0-cdh5.16.3/release-notes/index.md

 ## Version 2.5.0-2.6.0-cdh5.16.3

 ### Bug Fixes
-- This release fixes the bug where quorum would on HDFS when a Journalnode was replaced.
+- Fix for JournalNodes failing to establish quorum when paxos folder is missing.
-- This release fixes the bug where, if HDFS had too many files the block reports to the namenodes failed because the reports were too big.
-The fix sets the env var `ipc.maximum.data.length` to a higher value (default is 64MB).
+- Hadoop `ipc.maximum.data.length` property is now available in service configuration.

 ### Improvements
 - A validator has been added to check the package has a unique name and follows package naming guidelines on universe.